 What does Solarei mean?

 Meaning: Solar energy, the vital life force given to us by the sun.
 With ‘rei’ coming from Whangarei, which is where our company was originally founded.
-Sola + rei combined gives Solarei (Pronounced Sola-Ray), Design by Nature.
+Sola + rei combined gives Solarei (Pronounced Sola-Ray), Architecture.

 Who is Solarei?

-Solarei was founded by Duncan Firth and brings together over 12 years of practical experience in the architecture industry, combined with a passion for sustainable environmental design, and modern architectural form.
-Solarei is assisted by Claire Furlong who is a British registered Architect with 25 years’ experience designing and managing residential, commercial and educational projects.
+Solarei was founded by Duncan Firth and brings together over 14 years of practical experience in the architecture industry, combined with a passion for environmental sustainable design, and modern architectural form.
+Solarei is assisted by a small team of committed architects, and designers.

 Where do you work?

-Currently we are working on projects in New Zealand and Southeast Asia.
+Currently we are working on projects in New Zealand, Australia and Southeast Asia.
 We encourage you to send us an enquiry if you’re interested in our work, no matter where you are based.
 Through the internet the world has become a smaller place, allowing for greater possibilities.

 What is sustainable design?